 Hydrogenation Reaction of Alkene

-The heat released for hydrogenation of alkenes to form alkane known as the heat of hydrogenation.
+The heat released for hydrogenation of alkenes to form alkanes known as the heat of hydrogenation reaction.

 CH3CH = CH2 → CH3CH2 – CH3 + ΔH

 The heat of hydrogenation value decreases when the stability of the alkenes increases due to the stability of the corresponding alkanes.
 Therefore, the heat of hydrogenation value compares the stability of the alkenes series.
 But thermodynamics heat of hydrogenation alkenes is an exothermic reaction and a numerically smaller value of enthalpy (∆H) are more stable.
 The heat of hydrogenation of some common alkenes given below table